BOOKING CONDITIONS (Valid for bookings from 17th January 2017)

 (a) When you buy an ATOL protected flight inclusive holiday from us, you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 We will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where we aren’t able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform these obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).

-(b) When you buy a package holiday that doesn't include a flight, protection is provided by way of a bond held by ABTA as set out below.
+(b) When you buy a package holiday that doesn’t include a flight, protection is provided by way of an insurance policy as set out below.
 For these holidays they are not protected under the ATOL scheme but your money is protected in the same way by these arrangements in the unlikely event of our insolvency, except that, if already abroad, you will be returned to the point where your contracted arrangements with us commenced.

 (c) If we, or the suppliers identified on your ATOL certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
 You agree that in return for such a payment or benefit you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent (or your credit card issuer where applicable).
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.